Benjamin Brown French: Life

 The August 30, 1845, issue of the Baltimore Sun led to the composition of a ballad by French about Luther Fuller who died aboard the steamboat Erie.
 It was printed on September 5.

+French's views on slavery changed over time.
+When he first came to Washington, he believed that slave states had the right to keep slaves if they wished.
+However, he began to change after a conversation with abolitionist Joshua Reed Giddings in 1849, but still supported his friend Franklin Pierce in his pro-slavery election campaign in 1852.
+His waffling views on the topic of slavery was typical of many Northern Democrats, and at times he would have been considered a "doughface" a pejorative term for a Northerner in favor of slave states.

+French was heavily involved in party politics, and in what Joanne B. Freeman called an "endless stream of civic responsibilities" including president of the City Council, alderman, trustee for the public schools, assistant secretary for the Smithsonian Board of Reagents, and public lecturer; and was involved in a number local charities including a school for free black girls.

 French was very active in a number of clubs and societies, particularly Freemasonry.
 In the 1850s, he was Grand Master of the Knights Templar of the United States.
 He succeeded William S. Wood as Commissioner of Public Buildings in the fall of 1861.

 He was present at Abraham Lincoln's inauguration (and was president of the inaugural ball committee), and is reported to have physically restrained John Wilkes Booth, who had gained access to the capitol rotunda, and was trying to push through the crowd.
+When Lincoln was assassinated in 1865, French was at his deathbed and comforted his wife Mary Todd Lincoln.
 French was also present for the Gettysburg Address, and oversaw Lincoln's funeral.
 He gave the main speech April 14, 1868, at the dedication of the Abraham Lincoln statue at Washington's City Hall.

 He composed a hymn for the consecration of the National Cemetery at Gettysburg.

+French is buried in Washington's Congressional Cemetery under a granite obelisk, a testament to his home state of New Hampshire.

+Family

+Daniel Chester French, who would later sculpt the Statue of Abraham Lincoln at the Lincoln Memorial in Washington, D.C., was French's nephew; and French commented on Daniel's evident talent even early in his career.
 Amos Tuck French was his great-grandson.

-Daniel Chester French, the sculptor of the Statue of Abraham Lincoln at the Lincoln Memorial, was French's nephew.
+Journals

 His journals were donated to the Library of Congress by an heir.
-His Capitol Hill home had been next to where the library was built.
-The journals were edited into a book and published as Witness to the Young Republic.
+His Capitol Hill home was torn down in 1895 in order for the library to be built.
+The journals were edited into a book and published posthumously as Witness to the Young Republic.
 Historian Joanne B. Freeman drew extensively upon these journals as a resource when writing her 2018 book, The Field of Blood: Violence in Congress and the Road to Civil War.